hackforla/website/_projects/light-the-way.md

 ---
 title: Light The Way
-description: Ahead of you, to guide you - Los Angeles' Best Veteran Resources Prevetted By Vets, For Vets.
+description: Ahead of you, to guide you - Los Angeles' Best Veteran Resources.
+Prevetted By Vets, For Vets.
-image: /assets/images/projects/project-light-the-way.jpg
+image: /assets/images/projects/light-the-way.jpg
 links:
   # - name: Github
   #   url: 'https://github.com/light-the-way'